Alicia A. Martinez Newell

 Degree: Master of Science in College Student Personnel with emphasis in administration in higher education

-Position – Director of Records and Registration:
+Position – Director of Student Engagement:

 I have the privilege of working with all engineering students from the start of their academic career through graduation!
 I direct the daily operations of the records and registration process for the College of Engineering.
 This includes new student orientation, academic advising and registration, transfer evaluations, exceptions, degree audits and verification and commencement.
 In addition, reviewing policies and procedures regarding academic advising at the undergraduate level and supervise the support staff within the ESSC.
 I also work with all undecided engineering students during advising.

 Favorite thing about Wichita State University: Student Involvement!
 Wichita State has over 200 organizations for students to get involved with.
 No matter what your interest is, there’s something for everyone… and if not, we’ll help you create it!
 Having a vibrant student life on campus creates an amazing environment full of Shocker pride.

 Best place to study on campus: WSU is committed to the academic success of each and every student on campus.
 There are numerous academic resources and tutoring centers across campus ready to assist students at any given time.
 By studying in any of the tutoring centers across campus (GEEKS, Writing Center, Math Lab) the moment a student stumbles on a problem, someone is there to assist them right away so they don’t have to struggle alone.

 Best thing about being a Shocker: Family!
 The support students gain while on campus is unparalleled.
 Having the support of your peers, instructors and administrators all working together for one common goal--- STUDENT SUCCESS.
 Knowing that you are not alone on this journey and have support across campus to help develop the whole you--- is what I love most about being a Shocker!

 Degrees: Bachelors of Arts in Integrated Marketing Communication